 Few Star Wars characters are more difficult to cosplay than General Grievous.
-He’s a skeletal being, more machine than anything else, with four arms and a very distinctive way of moving.
+He’s very distinctive way of moving.
 It’s simply not something a normal person can do.

 This article has been updated since its original publication.

 Unless, of course, you figure out a way around it.
 Like putting the person behind the skeletal structure and making it more of a puppet than a costume.

 That’s what the team at Wicked Armour did.
 They’ve created a simply stunning General Grievous cosplay that has been making its way across social media over the last few days.
 If you haven’t seen it, you can check it out right here.

 — the RPF (@therpf) February 3, 2020